alanshaw/david-presentation/presenter-notes.md

 It is saying: If the major or minor version increases then I need to retest my code to check it works on the new version, so don’t depend on that.
 Although, if there are bug fixes, I want them, and whilst I understand that a bugfix release could break my software, it isn’t meant to, so I’m willing to take the gamble.

+Using tilde version numbers appears to be the emerging best practice.

 #16
 ===
 Orange -> Pinned dependencies do not count towards your status badge.